CMSgov/cms-ars-3.1-moderate-red-hat-enterprise-linux-7-stig-overlay/README.md

 Git is required to download the latest InSpec profiles using the instructions below.
 Git can be downloaded from the [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) site.

-The following inputs must be configured in an inputs ".yml" file for the profile to run correctly.
+The following inputs can be configured in an inputs ".yml" file for the profile to run correctly for your specific environment.
 More information about InSpec inputs can be found in the [InSpec Profile Documentation](https://www.inspec.io/docs/reference/profiles/).

 ```
 # Used by InSpec checks V-71849, V-71855, V-72037